Current as of: February 4, 2025 - 22:06

 Accommodation: Hótel Laugarbakki (or similar)

-Snæfellsnes is best known for the stratovolcano Snæfellsjökull.
+Finally, we drive (40 minutes) to the southern side of the peninsula to our accommodation on the beach, which has great views over the stratovolcano Snæfellsjökull.
 Jules Verne, in his classic Journey to the Centre of the Earth, describes this as the start point for the characters’ descent.
 New Age followers consider this area to be one of the Earth’s seven major energy centres.

 Accommodation: Langaholt Guesthouse or Kast Guesthouse (or similar)

-The exposed coast of the of Snæfellsnes Peninsula is the goal for today, and this area has recently been designated a national park.
-We visit the old church at Budir, one of the most picturesque in the country; the sea cliffs at Arnarstapi, swarming with birds; the rocks of Djúpalónssandur; and old shipwrecks in black basaltic sand.
-Our guide will tell us about the old cod-fishing methods, while towering above us is the Snæfellsjökull volcano.
-Some of the best fisheries are on the peninsula and whales can often be seen from shore on calm days.
-Finally, we return to our hotel in Reykjavik.
+The exposed coast of the Snæfellsnes Peninsula is the goal for today, and this area has recently been designated a national park.
+We first drive (15 minutes) to the old church at Budir, one of the most picturesque in the country.
+Then, we transfer (20 minutes) to the sea cliffs at Arnarstapi, which swarms with birds, before heading (20 minutes) to the rocks of Djúpalónssandur and old shipwrecks in black basaltic sand.

 Accommodation: Hótel Klettur (or similar)